On a representation of partially-distinguishable populations: Representing a population

 \begin{proof} Sets in the $\sigma$-algebra $\calF_{\calY}$ of subsets of $\boF_{\calY}$ do not allow for distinguishing individuals related by $\tau$.
 Thus, for any given $\sigma \in \Sym(\calX,\tau)$ and $F \in \calF_{\calY}$, it holds that $f \circ \sigma \in F$ for any $f \in F$ so that $P = (T_{\sigma})_*P$ is always true by construction.
 As a result, the equivalence relation $\tau$ is always in the set of which $\eta$ is the greatest element. \end{proof}

-\begin{example} Reusing the notations of Definition~\ref{def:independentIndividuals} and assuming that the individuals in $\calX$ are independent under $P$ and that $\eta$ is the relation of weak indistinguishability induced by $P$, then for any pair $(x,x')$ of individuals in $\calX$, it holds that \eqns{ (x \eta x') \iff (p_x = p_{x'}). } \end{example}
+\begin{example} Reusing the notations of Definition~\ref{def:weakIndist} and assuming that the individuals in $\calX$ are independent under $P$ and that $\eta$ is the relation of weak indistinguishability induced by $P$, then for any pair $(x,x')$ of individuals in $\calX$, it holds that \eqns{ (x \eta x') \iff (p_x = p_{x'}). } In multi-target tracking applications, it is common to assume that the random variables characterising the targets of interest are conditionally independent (they have independent dynamics and they are independently observed); in this context, targets that have the same distribution are weakly indistinguishable. \end{example}

 The representation of strongly indistinguishable individuals by random variables on $(\boF_{\calY}, \calF_{\calY})$ can be considered as satisfactory.
 Yet, the true population $\calY$ was supposed to be known so far, even though it is only used as an indexing set, this cannot be assumed in general.
 It is thus necessary to find a way of dealing with unknown populations.